How I Met George Burns

 Here’s a recent biography of George Burns you might be interested in, compiled by Charles River Editors.

 George Burns tells funny and touching stories – of his many friends, both living and dead

 He was friends with some of the greats of early show business, including Al Jolson, Fanny Brice, Jack Benny, the Marx Brothers and more.
 He also had friends of the more current variety such as Walter Matthau, Bobby Darin, Ann-Margaret and Brooke Shields.
-On the anecdotes he tells in this book, he says “Most of what I said is true.
+On the anecdotes he tells in this book, American Legends: The Life of George Burns, he says “Most of what I said is true.
 The rest is show business.”